dzonekl/oss2nms/README.md

 there will be a hook to an Event Service, which the Discovery service will check for presence.
 If not, it will log that the service is not available.

+As services are littered with Event-bus annotations, we duplicate the annotation (But change the namespace) , but will not have a processor for it.